julienlammens/CameraMotionDetection/README.md

 # CameraMotionDetection
 Python class that detects camera motion and record a video.

-Uses OpenCV 4 and Numpy.
+Uses OpenCV 4 and Numpy on Python 3.7.

 **Prototype :**